Resources

 Some musicians from Devon and Cornwall in particular (a few of whom are detailed below).
 The two counties form practically another Celtic land: Holly Ebony, Adrian Freedman, Carolyn Hillyer, Sadie Horler, Seth Lakeman, Anna Ling, Charlotte Mabon, Zoë Pollock, Susie Ro, Kathryn Roberts and Sean Lakeman, Ayla Schafer.

-And more artists from around England (some of whom are detailed below): Nick Barbachano, Eliza Carthy, Olivia Chaney, Alexia Chellun, Keith Christmas, Josienne Clarke, Shirley Collins, Damh the Bard, Olivia Fern, Sam Garrett, Nessi Gomes, Victoria Grebezs (Storia), Fay Hield, Robb Johnson, Seckou Keita, Nancy Kerr, Sharron Kraus, Lady Maisery, Sam Lee, Jez Lowe, Kitty Macfarlane, Rory McLeod, Jacqui McShee, the Nest Collective, Emily Portman, Maddy Prior, Lou Rhodes, Leon Rosselson, Anne Sumner, Richard Thompson, Kathryn Tickell, Martha Tilston, Steve Tilston, Chris Wood.
+And more artists from around England and Wales (some of whom are detailed below): Nick Barbachano, Mae Bird, Eliza Carthy, Olivia Chaney, Alexia Chellun, Keith Christmas, Josienne Clarke, Shirley Collins, Damh the Bard, Natalie Fée, Olivia Fern, Sam Garrett, Nessi Gomes, Victoria Grebezs (Storia), Fay Hield, Robb Johnson, Seckou Keita, Nancy Kerr, Sharron Kraus, Lady Maisery, Sam Lee, Jez Lowe, Kitty Macfarlane, Rory McLeod, Jacqui McShee, the Nest Collective, Emily Portman, Maddy Prior, Lou Rhodes, Leon Rosselson, Anne Sumner, Richard Thompson, Kathryn Tickell, Martha Tilston, Steve Tilston, Chris Wood.

 And musicians from Iberia, including Green Spain (Galicia, Asturias, and Cantabria) and Portugal: Ana Alcaide, Maria del Mar Bonet, Felpeyu, Llan de Cubel, Efrén López, Madredeus, Maro, Carlos Nuñez, Cristina Pato, Silvia Perez Cruz, Lídia Pujol, María Salgado, Sangre de Muerdago, Susana Seivane, Uxía, Rosa Zaragoza.